6ZoSo9/VOID-CHAIN/README.md

 Licensed under the VOID Community License (VCL) v1.0.
 Redistribution, public hosting, or commercial use is prohibited without permission.
 See LICENSE and CLA.md.edits

+## License
+VOID Community License (VCL) v1.0 © 2025 6ZoSo9 and contributors.
+See `LICENSE` for full terms.